jaericho/jaericho.github.io/_posts/2020-04-11-Handbrake-Anamorphic-DVDs.md

 tags: [Anamorphic, Aspect Raio, DVD, Encoding, Handbrake, Ripping]
 ---

-Whomever made the early Midsomer Murders American DVDs should be punished.
+Whomever made the early [Midsomer Murders](https://www.imdb.com/title/tt0118401/) American DVDs should be punished.

-I've been trying to put my Midsomer Murders collection on [Plex](https://plex.tv) and I don't understand why some DVDs can be easy to rip and some can't.
-Even within the same series.
-First of all the DVDs are different between series.
-Some are anamorphic (whatever the fuck that means) and some are not.
+I've been trying to put my Midsomer Murders collection on [Plex](https://plex.tv) and I don't understand why some DVDs can be easy to reencode and some aren't.
+Even within the same tv show, the DVD sets (seasons) are authored differently.
+The early sets have a squished picture, but thankfully after about set 11 or so, they are fixed.

 Some are in 16:9 and some are 16:9 squished into 4:3.
 Which makes them look like shit.
 And trying to fix it with [Handbrake](https://www.handbrake.fr) can be a pain.

 ## Problem

 Here is what I'm dealing with: I ripped the DVD's with [MakeMKV](https://www.makemkv.com/).
-The picture is supposed to be 16:9, but somehow it's stored on the DVD with non-square pixels so it comes out as 4:3.
+That works great, and it's even better that with DVD's it's free.
+However, The picture is supposed to be 16:9, but somehow it's stored on the DVD with non-square pixels so it comes out as 4:3.
 From what I gather this is called Anamorphic video.

 ![Squished Video](/assets/2020/04/squished-video.png){:border="1px}